Guidance & Counseling Office

 - Coordinating the referral process for children who may need placement in a special program offered by the school

-- In small groups, when children share a similar problem or need work in a socialization skill,
+- In small groups, when children share a similar problem or need work to work in social skill group.

 - In whole classes to help children understand others,